 How can my friends and family help?

 If you think it will be helpful to involve anyone else in the coaching process, please let me know.
-Coaching is about making you healthier and happier, but we are all social creatures, and sometimes personal change can’t happen without specific kinds of involvement from other people in your life.
-That involvement may be about reducing obstacles to your progress or creating solid support networks, or any number of other things.
-If it seems there might be a benefit in a conversation involving a third person, we can discuss whether this is something you want to do, and if so, approach the other person.
-I’ll never have contact with any third party without your consent, except where I have serious and immediate worries about your or someone else’s safety.
+Coaching is about making you healthier and happier, but we are all social creatures, and sometimes personal change cannot happen without specific kinds of involvement from other people in your life.
+That involvement may be about reducing obstacles to your progress or creating solid support networks or adding a bit of fun to the process, or any number of other things.
+If it seems there might be a benefit in a conversation involving a third person more closely in your coaching, we can discuss whether this is something you want to do, and if so, you or I can approach the other person to invite them to be involved.
+I will never make contact with any third party without your consent, except where I have serious and immediate worries about your or someone else’s safety.
 (These edge cases are described in the contract you’ll sign before coaching begins.)

 Why do you offer coaching?

 Over the years, I’ve identified many common threads in these questions, but each is also unlike any other.
-I do all I can to answer every question with care and honesty, and sometimes perhaps my answers are a helpful part of someone’s movement away from illness.
-Some exchanges continue over months or years; in others, we share just a message each way.
-Sometimes I hear back years later, whether because life is good now or because it isn’t yet (or again).
+I do all I can to answer every question with care and honesty, and sometimes perhaps my answers are a helpful part of a reader’s movement away from illness.
+Some exchanges continue over months or years; in others, we share just one or two messages each way.
+Sometimes I hear back years later, whether because life is good now or because it isn’t yet (or any more).
 Quite often I wonder: Did what I say help?
 Could I have done anything more?
 Sometimes I feel that with a more sustained kind of contact, more significant and lasting progress could have been made.

-And that’s where the idea for coaching came from: to expand that kind of web and email contact into something more substantial.
-To talk to you face to face (thanks to the magic of video calling).
+And this is where the idea for coaching came from: to expand that kind of web and email contact into something more substantial.
+To talk with you face to face (thanks to the magic of video calling).
 To learn more about what your life is like now, and what you want for your future.
-To give you precise and practical experiments to challenge your assumptions and your habits and help you see what can be different.
+To create for you precise and practical experiments to challenge your assumptions and your habits and help you see how much can be different.
 To help you persist, or change tack, when success isn’t immediate.
 To share glimpses of some of the beauty that life and the universe hold when the blinkers of disordered eating are cast aside.

 Sadly, one of the reasons why people end up reading my blog and asking questions seems to be a set of profound failings in the way eating disorders are currently treated and understood; I’ve begun to explore these problems, and suggest solutions to them, in my blog posts, and will continue to in my blog posts and in a forthcoming book.
 In the meantime, coaching is my way of offering something different.

 Finally, and pragmatically, coaching is one means by which I earn a living.
-I work freelance, and I spend a great many hours a week on unpaid work related to eating disorders.
-I’d love to live in a world where money wasn’t always a question that needed asking about how we decide to spend our short time on this planet, but sadly that world doesn’t exist yet.
+I have a portfolio career involving one employed role (at the University of Oxford) and several freelance strands, and I spend a great many hours a week on unpaid work related to eating disorders and mental health more generally.
+I’d love to live in a world where money wasn’t always a question that needed asking when we’re deciding how to use our short time on this planet, but sadly that world doesn’t exist yet.
 Until it does, thank you for understanding my need to charge for some of the time I give in trying to help.

-If you have any more questions, feel free to write to me via the contact form at https://hungerartist.org/contact/ or by email at hunger.artist.coaching [at] gmail.com.
+If you have any more questions, feel free to write to me via the contact form or by email at hunger.artist.coaching [at] gmail.com.
 Meanwhile, thanks for your interest.